 VisIt has been enhanced so plots can provide custom animation behaviors.
 These behaviors are plot-specific and are independent of the time slider animation controls.
 For example, the Vector plot can alter the length of its glyphs periodically lengthening and shortening them.
 Plot animation is enabled for the Curve and Vector plugins.

-VisIt 2.12 contains many bug-fixes and new features.
-It is closer to a bug fix release in scope except for the fact that the component protocols changed, necessitating a major release.
-For a complete list of changes see the VisIt 2.12 Release Notes.
+VisIt 3.0 Beta contains many bug-fixes and new features.
+For a complete list of changes see the VisIt 3.0 Beta Release Notes.

 VisIt 2.13.3 contains two dozen bug-fixes and new features.
 For a complete list of changes see the VisIt 2.13.3 Release Notes.

 VisIt 2.13.2 contains several critical bug-fixes.
 For a complete list of changes see the VisIt 2.13.2 Release Notes.

 VisIt 2.13.1 contains over three dozen bug-fixes.
 For a complete list of changes see the VisIt 2.13.1 Release Notes.